grunwaldlab/demulticoder/README.md

 #> 4             S2_its 19953     5746      5644      5639   5600    5600
 ```

-## Convert ASV matrix to Taxmap and Phyloseq objects
+### Convert ASV matrix to Taxmap and Phyloseq objects

-While some users will appreciate having a matrix with all ASVs,
+While some users will appreciate having a matrix with all ASV sequences,
-sequences, taxonomic assignments and abundances of each ASV per sample,
+taxonomic assignments and abundances of each ASV per sample, others may
-others may prefer to reformat matrices into Phyloseq or Taxmap objects.
+prefer to reformat matrices into Phyloseq or Taxmap objects.

 Two wrapper functions are shared.
 They are derived from Metacoder
-function ‘xx’.
+functions ‘parse_tax_data’ and ‘as_phyloseq’.

 ``` r
 obj_dada<-asvmatrix_to_taxmap(asv_abund_matrix, min_read_depth=10, minimum_bootstrap=75)